The better we understand consumer intent, the better user experience we can deliver to potential customers who find us through PPC and SEO campaigns.

 For more detail, tips and tricks, go to www.gcflearnfree.org/excelformulas, it’s free!

-If you follow these practices, you will start off with a paid search campaign that will require less maintenance and achieve better efficiency right from the get-go.
-Even though you may spend more time to find best keywords initially for your campaign, it will pay off in the long-run.
+If you follow these practices, you will start off with a paid search campaign or SEO campaign that will require less maintenance and achieve better efficiency right from the get-go.
+Even though you may spend more time finding keywords initially for your campaign, it will pay off in the long-run.

 If you have any other suggestions, please feel free to list them.
 We’re all about knowledge sharing.
 Happy keyword research and planning!